if, elif, and else: Making Decisions in Python

 The if-else Statement: The Two-Way Path

-What if you want to do something else when the condition is false?
+What if you want to perform a fallback action when your condition is false?
 The if-else statement provides an alternative path.

 if condition: